Research Administration Guidelines

 - A proposal budget and a budget page including only assistantship/traineeship costs and F&A must be submitted with the Central matching request funds form, excluding personal salary data if considered confidential.

-- If the Central matching funds request is approved, the Vice President for Research will sign the form.
+- If the Central matching funds request is approved, the Senior Vice President for Research will sign the form.
 An approved copy of the Central matching funds request form will be electronically disseminated to the appropriate research dean(s), institute director(s), research administrator(s), PI(s), and department head(s).
 The approved Central matching funds request form will also be sent to the relevant Central staff.

 - If a proposal is awarded, the relevant research office must send a copy of the award letter/notice to OVPR at firstname.lastname@example.org.
 Relevant financial officers should also be notified that matching funds will be forthcoming from Central.
 OVPR will contact the Provost's office for the release of funds.